 Tapesia yallundae (anamorph Pseudocercosporella herpotrichoides) overwinters on stubble residues.
 Conidia formed in the spring (and, as recently discovered, also ascospores) constitute the primary inoculum.
-Plants are infected through the leaf sheath, and the lesion gradually penetrates through to the stem, forming a lens-shaped spot with a darker border.
-Another fungus, Ceratobasidium cereale (anamorph Rhizoctonia cerealis), forms lesions with a darker, more sharply defined border (sharp eyespot).
-If eyespot lesions reach the stem before growth stage 31/32, there is a high risk of later foot rot and crop lodging.
+Plant are infected through the leaf sheath, and the lesion gradually penetrates through to the stem, forming a lens-shaped spot with a darker border.
+If eyespot lesions reach the stem before growth stage 31/32, there is a risk of later foot rot and crop lodging.
 Secondary infection of other plants does not normally occur, so the aim of control is to prevent primary infection.
-Fast- and slow-growing strains of P. herpotrichoides occur in different areas; this situation is monitored by warning services, which should be consulted if necessary.
+In general, barley is much less affected by eyespot than wheat.